ABN402 Sustainable Urban Design

 ABN402 is designed as a shared learning environment for Bachelor of Built Environment (Honours) and Master of Architecture students, focusing on integrated urban design strategies that reinforce sustainability, resilience, and enriched everyday experiences.
 By engaging diverse disciplinary perspectives, this unit mirrors the collaborative nature of professional practice at an advanced learning level, guiding you to address complex urban challenges and translate their insights into effective policy and design solutions.

 In this unit you will have the opportunity to learn through active engagement with different learning resources, peer learning, moderated and facilitated discussions and workshops, learning events and self-directed learning materials.
 You will explore various intellectually stimulating activities aimed to empower you within the sphere of sustainable urban design.
-Equipped with practical methods and tools, you will be able to navigate through complex urban issues and find policy pathways/ interventions that can add value.
+Equipped with practical methods and tools, you will be able to navigate through complex urban issues and develop design that can add value.
 The unit will contain self-directed learning supported by digital means.
 For effective knowledge and skills development, weekly participation in learning activities is essential.
 Additional work outside teaching times will also be required in line with QUT guidelines.

 Feedback on Learning and Assessment